 The Global Voice Acting Academy has published a rate guide that’s regularly updated.
 Gravy for the Brain does too.
 Actors see these as something of a gold standard, although the rates aren’t frequently adhered to.
 At the very least, it’s a starting point for negotiation.
 It also details and specifies all the different types of usage.

 While some voice-casting platforms make the copyright conundrum a non-issue by transferring all rights to the client as part of the agreement with the voice actors on their roster, Voice123 hasn’t.
+We’re a platform.
 We’re facilitators.
 Voice actors and clients do the negotiations.